 Sometimes people will not even know that have Athlete’s foot because of a lack of symptoms.
 However, most people experience mild to moderate flaking, itching, redness, and burning.
 Some of the more severe symptoms include cracking and bleeding skin, intense itching and burning, pain while walking or standing, and even blistering.

 Because of the recurring nature of tinea fungus and the Athlete’s foot it causes, the best way to treat this condition is with prevention.
 While it is hard to completely avoid, you can take some preventative measures such as wearing flip flops or sandals in locker rooms and public showers to reduce contact with the floor.
 It is important to keep the feet clean and dry, which will allow them to air out and breathe.
-If you suspect you have Athlete’s foot, immediately visit your local podiatrist to determine what treatment is best for you.
+If you suspect you have Athlete’s foot, immediately schedule an appointment to see one of our physicians at Tri County Foot and Ankle to determine what treatment is best for you.